 The crisis centering on the Crimean peninsula could push Ukraine over the brink into bankruptcy.
 However, analysts believe international markets and European gas imports will not see significant shake-ups for now.

-appears to be influencing international markets less than initially feared, and stock markets stabilized after plunging on Monday.
+The turmoil in Crimea appears to be influencing international markets less than initially feared, and stock markets stabilized after plunging on Monday.
 But Ukraine is facing national bankruptcy unless international investors step in.

 Russia's RTS index slumped 12 percent on Monday - its lowest point in six years - amid fears that the crisis would escalate.